 - Put the octopus in a large pot

-- Add the parsley tails, olive oil, black pepper, bay leaves and shave one lemon and add in the zest
+- Add the parsley tails, olive oil, black pepper, garlic cloves, bay leaves and, shave one lemon and add in the peel

 - Put the pot on the stove and cover it with a lid

-- Cook in medium heat for 40-50 minutes (until the meat is soft)
+- Cook at low-medium heat for 40-50 minutes (until the meat is soft)

 - Turn off the heat and let the octopus cool down in its own juices

 How to sear octopus